MGEScan/mgescan/docs/source/tutorial.rst

 We will add 8 fasta files each by clicking "Add new Dataset" from "8:
 Drosophila_melanogaster.BDGP6.dna.chromosome.dmel_mitochondrion_genome.fa" to
-"1: Drosophila_melanogaster.BDGP6.dna.chromosome.2L.fa"
+"1: Drosophila_melanogaster.BDGP6.dna.chromosome.2L.fa" like so:

 .. image:: images/galaxy-create-a-symlink.png

-Make sure you added all of the files without duplication.
+Make sure you have added all the files without duplication.
 The added order is not important though.
 File(s) will be placed in a same directory without order.